gguynn/applicant-senior-front-end-engineer-master/README.md

 #### Theme Development: Breakpoints and Testing

 - Added media queries for larger screens.
 - * Note: while responsive breakpoints came last, larger screens were reviewed ahead of time and mobile-first was built accordningly.
 There were no "gotchas" in this example.
-Adding styles for larger screens was strait-forward.
+Adding styles for larger screens was straitforward.
 - Staged and tested [http://garrettg3.sg-host.com/](http://garrettg3.sg-host.com/)
 - * Tested various browsers, platforms, and devices
 - * Tested various viewports and device media